chao665190/pictureManagementSoftware/README.md

 # group-project-chao-ling

 This project is from Chao Wang and Li Ling.

-This application is made by Javafx, the function that we made for this project is:
+This software is made by Javafx, the functions that we made for this project are:

 1.Develop GUI to allow users to upload image from their own computer.